RahulSDeshpande/tyriar.github.io/_posts/2014-02-24-a-gentle-introduction-to-git.md

 As time passes by, the original repository may not end up being the primary repository.
 For example, say Frank wants to modify John's project to suit his needs, but John doesn't want to bring the changes into his repository.
 Provided John's license allows, Frank could clone John's repository and continue working on it as a completely separate project.

 {% include post-image.html class="center-aligned" alt="A forked project" src="/images/2014/02/24/forked-project.svg" %}

-## Cloning and merging

-Git was designed for open source software and that shines through in its workflow.
-Say you wanted to submit a patch to John's repository, the first thing you would do is *clone* the repository (also called *fork*).
-This will give you your own identical version of the repository that you can work on and *commit* your changes to.
-Once the work is complete you will ask John to *merge* your commits into his repository.